Accord-Project/aec3po/README.md

 - building codes, regulations, and standards
 - compliance and permitting processes  and documentation
-- compliance and permitting actors
+- compliance and permitting actorsACC

 The ontology requirements are essentially derived from the rule formalisation methodology that aims to semantise regulations and provide an open format for machine-readable rules.